 Other conditions apply for mathematical doctoral students at TUM.

-- Access requirements: Participants should hold a profound education in mathematics, computer science or a closely related field.
-All levels of professional experience are welcome.
+- Access requirements: Participants should have an educational background in mathematics, informatics, or a closely related field.

 *Based on our experience, the German tax benefits help many of our participants to self-finance their education as these can be worth of up to 50% of tuition fees and program related travel costs.
 Please, consult your personal tax advisor for more details.
 For participants of our programs residing outside Germany this might be applicable, please check the situation with the local tax authorities in your country of residence.